Dioxygen difluoride

 Dioxygen difluoride is a compound of fluorine and oxygen with the molecular formula O2F2.
-It can exist as an orange-colored solid which melts into a red liquid at −163 °C. It is an extremely strong oxidant and decomposes into oxygen and fluorine even at −160 °C at a rate of 4% per day — its lifetime at room temperature is thus extremely short.
+It can exist as an orange-red colored solid which melts into a red liquid at −163 °C. It is an extremely strong oxidant and decomposes into oxygen and fluorine even at −160 °C at a rate of 4% per day — its lifetime at room temperature is thus extremely short.
 Dioxygen difluoride reacts vigorously with nearly every chemical it encounters (including ordinary ice) leading to its onomatopoeic nickname FOOF (a play on its chemical structure and its explosive tendencies).

 Preparation

 Dioxygen difluoride can be obtained by subjecting a 1:1 mixture of gaseous fluorine and oxygen at low pressure (7–17 mmHg (0.9–2.3 kPa) is optimal) to an electric discharge of 25–30 mA at 2.1–2.4 kV.